MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/localizations/emea-pol-fpi-sample.md

 Commerce runtime extension: **Commerce.Runtime.DocumentProvider.PosnetSample.DocumentProviderPosnetProtocol**.
 This extension generates the set of printer-specific commands defined by POSNET specification 19-3678 in JSON format.

-For more details about the the fiscal integration solution design, see [Solution design for local fiscal devices](https://github.com/MicrosoftDocs/Dynamics-365-Operations/blob/fpi-sample-pol/articles/retail/localizations/fiscal-integration-functionality.md#solution-design-for-local-fiscal-devices).
+For more details about the fiscal integration solution design, see [Solution design for local fiscal devices](https://github.com/MicrosoftDocs/Dynamics-365-Operations/blob/fpi-sample-pol/articles/retail/localizations/fiscal-integration-functionality.md#solution-design-for-local-fiscal-devices).

 ### Request handler